 Sounds easy, right?
-But with modern technology and the omnipresence of screens and other stimuli, our minds are often conditioned to be anything but mindful.
+But with modern technology and the omnipresence of screens and other stimuli, our minds are often conditioned to be anything but a mindful state.
 That’s why actively striving to be mindful is so important.
-To help you further that goal, we’ll break down what mindfulness is, discuss it’s longstanding historical origins, and give you some tips and pointers to reconnect with your mind and re-focus on the present.
+To help you further that goal, we’ll break down what mindfulness is, discuss it’s longstanding historical origins, and give you some tips, mindfulness exercises, and pointers to reconnect with your mind and re-focus on the present.

 Mindfulness is simultaneously a singular and quite multifaceted concept.
-But at its core, it has two central tenets: focusing on the present moment, and doing so without judgment.
-Each of these components is significant, so we’ll take a look at them one by one.
+But at its core, it has two central tenets: it involves focusing only on the present moment, and doing so without judgment.
+Each of these components incorporate mindfulness and is significant, so we’ll take a look at them one by one.
 There are also many ways to practice mindfulness, these aspects apply to all forms of mindfulness.

 Awareness of the present moment